Erroneous Paths Cautiously examine before expending time, energy and money

 Stock Adobe Royalty Free Images

-Often beneficial behaviors take time to marinate before they bloom into greater well-being.
-We must courageously cling to wisdom, and persistently move forward.
+"Often life benefiting behaviors take time to marinate before they bloom into greater well-being.
+We must courageously cling to wisdom and continue forward before the blessings are received."

 Changing behavioral trajectories requires effort; we must face the stubbornness of engrained habits and protective thinking.
 Adjusting course demands persistently forcing actions opposing the naturally inclined responses.
 This doesn’t feel good, demanding tremendous mental energy.
 We also must challenge the justifying thoughts.
 This doesn’t feel good; resisting chemical dependencies doesn’t feel good; listening to corrective advice doesn’t feel good; sacrificing the present for better futures doesn’t feel good—at least at first.
 But eventually, as new behaviors prove their worth and we recognize the benefits of those behaviors on the future.
 Soon the forced action produces feelings of pleasantness.